General

 This means you can still conduct sales efforts toward the overall target customer while reducing the risk of your emails being filtered into spam and hurting future prospecting efforts.

-When you see this status code ‘Do_not_mail’, it means we’ve evaluated the email you’re looking to contact and concluded it’s likely that sending cold emails to this contact is more likely to result in a manual spam report, which can hurt your deliverability and result in your mailbox being suspended.
+When you see the status code "do_not_mail_abuse", it means we’ve evaluated the email you’re looking to contact and concluded it’s more likely to result in a manual spam report, which can hurt your deliverability and, in some cases, result in your mailbox being suspended.

 This means you’ll want to prospect this high-risk contact differently to your average prospect.
-The best next step to conduct this is to: Add this prospect to a different sequence that does not include email steps (unless the recipient becomes engaged with your messaging).
+The best next step is to add this prospect to a different sequence that does not include email steps, unless they become engaged with your messaging or confirm their email address with you over a call or LinkedIn message.

-For example, this non-automated sequence might be made from the following steps: (a) 1x Linkedin connection, (b) 3x Calls, (c) 1x Linkedin Message, and (d) 1x manual task to evaluate if the prospect is engaged enough to receive a manual email.
+For example, this non-email sequence might be made up of the following steps: (a) 1x LinkedIn connection, (b) 3x calls, (c) 1x LinkedIn message, and (d) 1x manual task to evaluate if the prospect is engaged enough to receive a manual email.

-Over this period, we’ll conduct more analysis and research to determine which category the contact should be placed in and look to provide definitive results based on more data.
+Over this period, Allegrow will conduct more analysis and research to determine which category the contact should be placed in and look to provide a more definitive result based on more data.

 Dead Email

-Therefore, in order to actually reach this prospect, add them to a different sequence which only includes non-email touchpoints like phone calls, LinkedIn messages and social interactions.
+Therefore, the best next step is to source a different contact at the same account unless you can reach the person on a different channel.
+If you can contact the person via direct dial or mobile, add them to a different sequence which only includes non-email touchpoints like phone calls, LinkedIn messages, and social interactions.

 Spamtrap

-When you see this status code, it means we’ve evaluated the email you’re looking to contact and concluded it’s highly likely to be a spam trap.
+When you see the status code "spamtrap", it means we’ve evaluated the email you’re looking to contact and concluded it’s extremely likely to be a spam trap.
 This means if you contact the email, it is likely to land you on a blacklist and hurt your deliverability.

 Therefore, the best next step is to remove these contacts from sending and source new email contacts at the same company.
 Then, when you’ve sourced these new contacts in bulk, proceed to risk analyze them before reaching out.